acarsgithub/DataRecording/README.md

 * PLY output
 * BIN output

 Up to now, PNG is the most useful format for us.
 However, we are planning on looking into the other formats and seeing how useful that they might be for obtaining useful information to help create the visualization system.
-In the usage example on the link to rs-convert placed above, you will see that to properly convert, the terminal prompt must be in the format * rs-convert.exe -v test -i 1.bag *
+In the usage example on the link to rs-convert placed above, you will see that to properly convert, the terminal prompt must be in the format *rs-convert.exe -v test -i 1.bag*.
+We found that it is helpful to **CHANGE *test* to the folder destination that you want to save the PNG files to**.
+This is something we had to discover on our own, but a useful tool.